saracemal/backend-interview-prep/README.md

 18. What are initializers in Rails?
 Initializers hold knowledge regarding configuration and only run when the software is booted.
 If initializers are changed, then the app needs to be restarted.

+19. What is a PORO?
+PORO = plain old ruby object. even though mostly everyting in ruby is a project, this signifies that is not complex.

+20. What is ActiveRecord?
+Active Record is an ORM (object-relational mapping) that maps models to database tables.
+It simplifies setting up an app because we no longer have to write SQL directly to load, save, or delete objects.
+It also provides some protection against SQL injection.